2024 - Best Nursing Schools in Utah

 Tuition and Costs of BSN Programs in Utah

 The cost of tuition and fees is one of the biggest things to factor in when considering going for your BSN.
 Remember that tuition may or may not include extras such as books, uniforms, and other mandatory fees.
-As an example, the estimated cost for a BSN at Dixie State University in St. George is approximately $8,000, which doesn't include additional classes that may be needed to fulfill the general education requirements.
+For example, the estimated cost for a BSN at Utah Tech University (formerly Dixie State University) in St. George is the prevailing base rate for undergrad students, plus $75 per credit tuition differential.

 Advantages of BSN Programs

 Earning your BSN is an excellent way to enter the world of advanced nursing.
-Not only will you have more employment opportunities (and for jobs that require a higher degree of responsibility), but you will also get paid more than an RN who doesn't hold a BSN.
+You will have more employment opportunities (and for jobs requiring a higher degree of responsibility), and you will also get paid more than an RN who doesn't hold a BSN.
 Many large public and private universities offer BSN programs, so it's easy to find a world-class program in most bigger cities.

-To take your career beyond what a BSN can offer, a Master's of Science in Nursing degree (MSN) is what you'll need to achieve.
-This advanced degree can lead to nursing jobs including Clinical Nurse Specialist, Certified Nurse Midwife, and Nurse Practitioner, among other specialties.
+To take your career beyond what a BSN can offer, a Master of Science in Nursing degree (MSN) is what you'll need to achieve.
+This advanced degree can lead to nursing jobs, including Clinical Nurse Specialist, Certified Nurse Midwife, and Nurse Practitioner, among other specialties.
 An MSN is available to you if you already hold your BSN degree.

 With a handful of schools in Utah offering an MSN program, finding a program to suit your needs is a snap.